 This poem can be found in Harper’s Young People, January 20, 1880.

 This article was posted on Thursday, March 12th, 2009 at 9:29 am and is filed under Baby Showers, Countries & Cultures, English, Holidays Around the World, Languages, Mama Lisa, Parenting, Poems, Poetry, USA.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 One Response to “A Poem about a Baby”